-Verdict: Although pretty evenly matched here, Bluehost’s cleaner interface and offer of a free domain name tips them ahead of HostGator in regard to features.
-A special mention goes to HostGator for their industry-topping uptime score of 99.9% though.
+Although both are pretty evenly matched, Bluehost’s cleaner interface and offer of a free domain name just tips it ahead of HostGator in regard to features.
+A special shout out goes to HostGator for its impressive, industry-topping uptime score of 99.99% though.

 WordPress is very popular for bloggers and developers (and everyone else!).
 Approximately 30% of the internet is built on WordPress, so it’s worth including as a factor here.

-The winner is clear so we’ll get straight to it: Bluehost are the best for WordPress integration.
+The winner is clear so we’ll get straight to it: Bluehost is the best for WordPress integration.

 WordPress themselves have chosen Bluehost as their most highly recommended host provider.
 In their own words, “Bluehost offers the ultimate WordPress platform”, which sounds pretty good to us!
 This strong relationship will definitely benefit you if you’re looking to use WordPress, and with their one-click set up process and in-house WordPress support experts it’s never been easier.

 HostGator also offers WordPress hosting, of course.
 With three levels of price plans (hatchling, baby and business), and the offer of transferring your existing WordPress website for free on sign up, they’re certainly not neglecting their WordPress users by any means.

 Hostgator vs Bluehost: WordPress Integration – the Verdict